A short and simple study in Japan guide for SPM leavers looking for an opportunity to study in Japan.

 You can read more on AAJ experiences below:

-Institut Bahasa Teikyo (IBT), Kuala Lumpur
+Pusat Bahasa Teikyo (PBT), Kuala Lumpur

-IBT program merits and demerits:
+PBT program merits and demerits:

-IBT experiences below:
+PBT experiences below:

-Apparently, MJHEP has changed its branch from Beranang to Bangi but the program remains the same.
+Apparently, MJHEP has changed its branch from Beranang to Bangi, but the program remains the same.
 3 years diploma in Malaysia and 2 years in Japan.

-MJHEP program merits and demerits:
+UNIKL JUP program merits and demerits:

-MJHEP experiences below:
+JUP experiences below: